 Rent control laws vary greatly based on the individual state or city where the rental property is located.
-For example, New York City and San Francisco are both big cities and both have rent control laws, but they are very different.
-You must therefore check the local laws in the exact city where your rental property is located to determine the rules that apply.
+For example, New York City and San Francisco are both big cities, and both have rent control laws, but these laws are very different.
+You must, therefore, check the local laws in the exact city where your rental property is located to determine the rules that apply.
 In general, rent control:

-- Sets a Cap on Rent Increases: Most rent control laws place a limit on how much you can actually increase a tenant’s rent by when their lease is up for renewal.
-This amount is usually based on an area specific measurement, such as local cost of living or inflation.
-In New York City, apartments that are limited by rent increases are known as rent stabilized apartments, not rent controlled apartments.
+Most rent control laws place a limit on how much you can increase a tenant’s rent by when their lease is up for renewal.
+This amount is usually based on an area-specific measurement, such as the local cost of living or inflation.
+In New York City, apartments that are limited by rent increases are known as rent-stabilized apartments, not rent-controlled apartments.

-- Could Set a Cap on Rent: In New York City, rent control laws put a limit on how much you can actually charge for rent.
-For example, you cannot charge more than $700 a month for a rent controlled one-bedroom.
+In New York City, rent control laws put a limit on how much you can charge for rent.
+For example, you cannot charge more than $700 a month for a rent-controlled one-bedroom.

 Does Every State Have Rent Control?

 There are more states that do not allow rent control than there are states that do allow it.
 Even in many states that do allow rent control, rent control laws only exist in certain cities within the state.

 New Jersey and the District of Columbia have rent control in place throughout the entire state or district.
 New York and California have rent control laws in place in certain cities.
 New York City and San Francisco are two of the most well-known areas with rent control regulations.
 Certain states, such as Alabama and Arizona, actually have laws in place which prohibit any rent control regulations in the state.